-DCCED's commissioner, deputy commissioners, and the director of DCRA provide policy direction concerning recommendations to the LBC from staff.
-DCCED staff's recommendations to the LBC are not binding on the LBC.
-The LBC is an independent commission.
+DCCED's commissioner, deputy commissioner, and the director of DCRA provide policy direction concerning recommendations from staff to the LBC.
+DCCED staff's recommendations to the LBC are not binding upon the commission, as the LBC is an independent body with its own dccisional authority.
 While the commission is not obligated to follow DCCED recommendations, it has historically considered the department's analyses and recommendations to be critical components of the evidence in municipal boundary proceedings.
 The LBC considers the entire record when it renders a decision.
+The record consists of the petition, written comments, and briefs, as well as testimony and comments given at the hearing.